Glow Recipe Watermelon Pink Juice Moisturizer

 The Value: Reasonable

-At $39 for 2 oz., I feel Glow Recipe's Watermelon Pink Juice Moisturizer is pretty good bang for your buck.
+At $39 for 2 oz., I feel Glow Recipe's Watermelon Pink Juice Moisturizer is a pretty good bang for your buck.
 I mentioned previously there’s no water in the formulation as well, which makes the price tag seem even more reasonable.
 At the end of the day, this product is just another strong hydrating gel cream, but the sensorial elements really add to the entire experience.

 Similar Products: You've got options

 Sunday Riley Ice Ceramide Moisturizing Cream: If you don’t mind a gentle brightening effect in your moisturizer, this Sunday Riley cream ($65) is excellent.
 Rich in coconut, vitamin F, and beetroot extract, it sloughs off dead skin cells and amps up water levels.

 Tatcha The Water Cream Oil-Free Pore Minimizing Moisturizer: This moisturizer ($69) is like a tall drink of water for thirsty skin.
 Formulated with wild rose, green tea, rice, and algae, Tatcha's cult-favorite product is cooling and supremely hydrating without leaving a film on the skin.
 I’d say the finish is soft and radiant, as opposed to shiny or dewy.